Set password policy

 If we use a blacklist and and keep it open source, we ironically lower overall entropy: A brute force attacker could simply wipe those passwords from his own dictionary and have better chance with this reduced set of often used passwords.
 So we have to keep the dictionary a secret, doing security by obfuscation.

-#8 Updated by Thomas Mielke over 2 years ago
+#8 Updated by Thomas Mielke almost 4 years ago

 Using bloom filter on Troy Hunts blacklist would reduce the needed storage from 10 to 1 GB:

-#9 Updated by Meik Michalke over 2 years ago
+#9 Updated by Meik Michalke almost 4 years ago

 i think of two risk factors here: